Top things to do in Basingstoke and Deane this May Half Term

 Hours of fun to be discovered in the town centre

 Basingstoke town centre has lots to entertain the whole family.
-As well as shopping in Festival Place you can visit the Basingstoke Discovery Centre, where there are regular groups and activities being held throughout the week.
+As well as shopping in Festival Place you can visit the Basingstoke Discovery Centre, where there are regular groups and activities held throughout the week.
 Children and adults can burn off some energy at Flip Out jumping on the trampolines, playing ninja tag or exciting laser quest and there is even a toddler soft play for the littlest ones.
+You’ll also find soft play at the Sports Centre and Superbowl.
+You can strike up some fun with a friendly game of bowling at Superbowl.

 At the Top of the Town you’ll find the Willis Museum and Sainsbury Gallery.
-The hilarious and sweet Comedy Wildlife Photography Awards exhibition is on display until Sunday 29 June 2025.
+Their current exhibition Bees!
+Hampshire’s Hive of History and Nature is on display until Sunday 28 June 2026.
+During half term you can also catch Nature's Tiny Miracle: An Exhibition By Great Binfields Primary School.

-We’d love to hear what you get up to so make sure to tag us or use the #LoveBasingstoke in your pics!
+We’d love to hear what you get up to, so make sure to tag us or use the #LoveBasingstoke when posting your pics!

 Please note the inclusion of any business within this listing should not be seen as an endorsement of their services.
 While the information is considered to be true and correct at the date of publication, changes in circumstances after the time of publication may impact on the accuracy of the information.